ryanstwrt/FRIDGe/docs/source/Assembly.md

 |Ten | 271|
 |Eleven | 331|

-`Pin Diameter` is a float which is the diameter of the fuel pin (outside of the cladding).
+`Pin Diameter` is a float which denotes the diameter of the fuel pin (outside of the cladding).
 `Clad Thickness` is a float to denote the cladding thickness.
 `Fuel Smear` is a float to denote the percentage of area inside the cladding that the fuel encompasses.
 The relation between the fuel diameter and fuel smear can be seen below, where R<sub>IC</sub> is the inner cladding radius, and A<sub>fuel</sub> is the `Fuel Smear`.